naps-product-sa/ocp4-disconnected-workshop/workshop/content/lab05.md

    ![image-builder-3](images/image-builder-3.png)
    > Use the right arrow in the middle of the pane to populate the Chosen packages section.
 7. Give your image a sweet name, like **aws-disco-bastion-image** and click **Next**
 8. Click **Create Image** on the next screen, and wait a few minutes for your image build to complete.
-Time for more coffee!
+Now's a great time to grab a cup of coffee.

 ## Creating a Bastion Server
 Once the image build is complete, we can create the bastion server.
 Your mirror may still be running from lab 4, so run these commands in a new terminal.